 If you want help with daily ideas and getting your child to engage with the Elf (without touching!), try our Elf on the Shelf ideas printables.

 What are some of your Elf on the Shelf traditions?
+What are your favorite easy Elf on the Shelf ideas?
 Has your elf ever had a wild adventure – let us know!